kais-wong/kais-wong.github.io/_posts/2025-06-10-1D-Heat-Equation.md

 ## Matrix form

 We can use matrix notation to represent this more cleanly.
-By inspection, it is apparent that we can combine this system into a matrix containing the coeffiencts of $T_i(t)$ multiplied by a vector containing $T(t)$.
+By inspection, it is apparent that we can combine this system into a matrix containing the coefficients of $T_i(t)$ multiplied by a vector containing $T(t)$.

 $$
 A =